forta-network/docs/docs/delegated-staking-rewards.md

 ## Claiming rewards

-After the end of each epoch (**Monday 00:00:00 UTC**), reward calculation starts.
+After the end of each epoch (each epoch is one week from, **Monday 00:00:00 UTC** to **Sunday 23:59:59 UTC**), reward calculation starts.
 The rewards are written to the rewards distributor contract as soon as the calculation is completed.
-When the rewards are available in the contract, pool owners and delegators can claim their portion of the rewards.
+FORT rewards are distributed to node pools.
+Rewards earned by each pool are written to the reward distribution smart contract and distributed between owners and delegators based on the rewards formula.

 ### Forta App

-Visit "My Rewards" page from the top right menu on [Forta App](https://app.forta.network)!
+Visit "My Rewards" page from the top right menu in the [Forta App](https://app.forta.network)!
 You can see on the rewards page if you have any available rewards and claim rewards from multiple epochs with a single action.
+Please note that this is not available to token vault users.

+For token vault users, FORT rewards will automatically be re-delegated.
+Visit the “My Delegations” page from the top right menu in the Forta App to view your current deposited token holdings.

 ### Polygonscan